CoPilot GPS is an app that should help you safely navigate when towing your caravan. It's not free; there's an annual subscription.

 Using Apps for Navigation

-For years, we never had a car with a built-in SatNav.
-Now, we do, as built-in SatNavs have been around so long, when we bought our car second-hand, it had one 🙂
+We never had a car with a built-in SatNav for years.
+Now, we do, as built-in SatNavs have been around so long, when we bought our car second-hand, it had one :-)

 Like all SatNavs, it isn't reliable when towing a caravan.